 HEALTH REQUIREMENTS/PRECAUTIONS: The high altitude reached on this trip (Cusco is at 11,000 feet above sea level) as well as the considerable amount of walking involved, often on uneven terrain, requires that you be in good physical condition to enjoy this trip.
 We strongly suggest that you consult with your physician regarding any concerns as well as possible medications to ease the effects of the high altitude.

 You will be arriving to Iguazu Falls (Brazilian side) from Peru, which is one of the Yellow Fever Countries.
-Therefore, you must be vaccinated against Yellow Fever at least 10 days prior to your departure from the United States.
-When you arrive to Brazil, you will be asked to present a certificate of vaccination, and if you do not have one, you could be denied entry to the country.
+Therefore, you are required to present a Yellow Fever Vaccination Certificate when applying for the Brazil visa.
+When you arrive to Brazil, you may be asked to present a certificate of vaccination, and if you do not have one, you could be denied entry to the country.
 An exemption is granted under certain medical circumstances, so be sure to discuss this issue with your physician, or click here to find a local vaccination center.

 |Separately Paid Fees|

 |Brazil Visa Fee1 (paid separately)||+$180|

 1. All US citizens visiting Brazil must obtain a visa in advance of travel.
 Comprehensive visa instructions will be in included in the confirmation packages to all passengers.
 Visas can be obtained at your local consulate ($160) or via a visa service (approximately $250)